Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons: Uniformly relative D-stability and reduced NA J-functionals

-\begin{rem} This definition is same to that of \cite{Hisa toric}, merely with a different formulation.
-Since action $\alpha$ on the $\infty$-fiber of compactification $(\mathcal{X},\mathcal{L})$ is trivial, thus after we compactify $(\mathcal{X},\mathcal{L})|_{\mathbb{C}}^{\rho}$, the total space will be different from $\mathcal{X}$.
-We also note that if $\mathcal{X}$ dominates the product $M\times\mathbb{P}^{1}$ with trivial action, then its $\beta$-twisting only dominates the product with a nontrivial action given by $\rho$.
-This prevents us to directly use the intersection formula (\ref{eq: J intersection}) to compute $J^{NA}$ for $\beta$-twisted test-configuration. \end{rem}
+\begin{remark} This definition is same to \cite{Hisa toric}, merely using a different formulation.
+Note the total space of compactification of $(\mathcal{X},\mathcal{L})\vert_{\mathbb{C}}^{\rho}$ will be different from $\mathcal{X}$, since action $\alpha$ on the $\infty$-fiber of compactification space is always trivial.
+Thus if $\mathcal{X}$ dominates the trivial product $M\times\mathbb{P}^{1}$ ($\alpha$ only acts on $\mathbb{P}^{1}$), then its twisting no longer dominates trivial product.
+This makes it difficult to apply the intersection number formula (\ref{eq: J intersection}) of $J^{NA}$ for twisted test-configurations. \end{remark}